semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 <Available plans={['Scaleup']}/>

-User groups allows you to manage users in bulk.
-Once a group is created, you can add members and assign a role to the group.
-Everyone in the group gains the permissions allowed in the role.
+User groups streamline user management by allowing bulk actions.
+After creating a group, you can:

+- Add members to the group
+- Assign a role to the group

+All members of the group automatically inherit the permissions associated with the assigned role.

 As an example, let's say you want to give the Finance team access to the [Billing pages](#plans) in your organization.
 To achieve that you can: